MicrosoftDocs/azure-dev-docs/articles/github/build-vm-image.md

 To use [Azure login](https://github.com/marketplace/actions/azure-login), you first need to add your Azure service principal as a secret to your GitHub repository.

-In this example, you will create a secret named `AZURE_CREDENTIALS` that you can use to authenticate with Azure.
+In this example, you'll create a secret named `AZURE_CREDENTIALS` that you can use to authenticate with Azure.

 1. If you do not have an existing application, register a [new Active Directory application](/azure/active-directory/develop/howto-create-service-principal-portal#register-an-application-with-azure-ad-and-create-a-service-principal&preserve-view=true) to use with your service principal.